 How to price your products – this is a question I get ALL the time.
-And every time I browse Etsy (and many other sites) I see it – the shockingly low price.
+And every time I browse Etsy and many other online stores I see it – the shockingly low price.
 Too many sellers think low prices mean selling more.
 Are you one of them?

 How do you choose your prices?
 Do you look at competitors’ prices and chose a comparable price, or do you aim lower?
 Do you factor in labor, materials and profit?
 Do you keep your prices low because you’re afraid pricing higher will mean selling less?

 If you’re looking for a way out of the bargain basement and into profitability, here are some tried and tested tactics that work for how to price your products:

 – (Labor + Materials) x 2 = Wholesale price

-And to set your retail price, use this formula – Wholesale Price x 2 = Retail Price (or MSRP)
+– Wholesale Price x 2 = Retail Price (or MSRP)

-I hope the tactics above will help you figure out how to price your products and bring your prices to a level that treats you fairly and rewards your creativity and efforts.
+I hope the strategies above will help you figure out how to price your products and bring your prices to a level that treats you fairly and rewards your creativity and efforts.
 Pricing your products fairly tells consumers that you have a quality product to offer, so start spreading the news.

-In the comments below, I’d love to know about your pricing strategy.
+In the comments below, I’d love to know about YOUR pricing strategy.
 What pricing formula do you use and how is it working out for you?
 Leave a comment and let me know.